-The AD7851 contains 14 on-chip registers that can be accessed via the serial interface.
-In the majority of applications, it will not be necessary to access all of these registers.
-Figure 40 outlines the sequence used to configure the AD7851 as a read-only ADC.
-In this case, there is no writing to the on-chip registers and only the conversion result data is read from the part.
+The AD7851 contains fourteen on-chip registers which can be accessed via the serial interface.
+In the majority of applications it will not be necessary to access all of these registers.
+Figure 40 outlines a flowchart of the sequence which is used to configure the AD7851 as a Read-Only ADC.
+In this case there is no writing to the on-chip registers and only the conversion result data is read from the part.
 Interface Mode 1 cannot be used in this case as it is necessary to write to the control register to set Interface Mode 1.
-Here the CLKIN signal is applied directly after power-on; the CLKIN signal must be present to allow the part to perform a calibration.
-This automatic calibration will be completed approximately 42 ms after the AD7851 has powered up (6 MHz CLK).
+Here the CLKIN signal is applied directly after poweron, the CLKIN signal must be present to allow the part to perform a calibration.
+This automatic calibration will be completed approximately 150 ms after power-on.